Becoming You With Julie

 Sauce cooking in a dutch oven.

-Add crushed tomatoes, tomato paste, bay leaf, dried herbs, fennel seeds, red pepper, tamari, and maple syrup.
-Stir to combine.
+1. Step 2: Add crushed tomatoes, tomato paste, bay leaf, herbs, fennel seeds, red pepper, tamari, and maple syrup.
+Stir well and bring to a boil.
+Reduce heat to low, partially cover, and let it simmer 40 mins, stirring occasionally.
+Make tofu sausage crumbles while the sauce simmers.

-Sauce with Tofu Sausage Crumbles cooking in a dutch oven.
+Sauce with Tofu Crumbles cooking in a dutch oven.

 Vegan Bolognese being made in a dutch oven.

-Once the sauce has simmered, turn off the heat and remove the bay leaf.
-Stir in tofu sausage crumbles, plant-based milk, vegan Parmesan, balsamic vinegar, and fresh basil.
+1. Step 4: Stir in plant-based milk, vegan parmesan, balsamic vinegar, and fresh basil.
 Taste and adjust seasoning.

 Vegan Bolognese in a large bowl topped with fresh basil.